Baylor College of Medicine is firmly committed to the highest ethical practices and compliance standards.

 As an academic institution, Baylor College of Medicine is committed to protecting the privacy of our student’s educational records in compliance with the Family Rights and Privacy Act of 1974.

 Baylor College of Medicine is committed to conducting its research and scientific activities ethically and in compliance with all Federal laws.
-For more information about Baylor’s Research Compliance activities, please contact (713) 798-6986.
+For more information about Baylor’s Research Compliance activities, contact (713) 798-6986.

 Campus Safety and Security